maydayv7/dotfiles/docs/MANAGEMENT.md

 This repository makes use of `Github Actions` (placed in `.github/workflows`) in order to automatically check the syntax on every push, update the `inputs` every 10 days, build the configuration and upload the build cache to Cachix, and build the `.iso` and upload it to a draft release upon creation of a tag

 ### Credentials
-The authentication credentials are stored in a private repository which contains the passwords and other security keys, imported into the configuration as an `input`, and cloned using the `Github` authentication token.
+The authentication credentials are stored in a private repository which contains passwords and other keys, imported into the configuration as an `input`, and cloned using the `Github` authentication token.
 User passwords are made using the command `mkpasswd -m sha-512` and specified using the `hashedPassword` option

 ### Scripts
 A system management script, invoked with the command `nixos`, has been included, which can be used to apply user and device configuration changes or perform various other useful functions.
 The `install` and `setup` scripts have also been provided to painlessly install the OS and setup the device, using a single command